Deutsch | 中文

 D

-Non-translation workload (preparation, typesetting, etc.) Low Low Medium High
+Non-translation workload (preparation, typesetting, etc.) Low Low High High

-Software requirements Translators need all DTP applications necessary to edit the files Translators need compatible CAT software No particular requirements (if DTP is outsourced) No particular requirements
+Requirements for translators Need all DTP applications necessary to edit the files Need compatible CAT software No particular requirements No particular requirements

 Exact wordcount and TM leverage No Yes

-Recommendation Makes sense only for very small files Generally best if translators have compatible CAT software Good if translators do not have compatible CAT software More convenient for translators; normally used for scans
+Recommendation Makes sense only for very small files Generally best if translators have compatible CAT software Good if translators do not have compatible CAT software Normally used for non-editable files